rezasaadi/UpSPA_extension/services/storage-provider-go/INTERN_NOTES/Efe_Bektes_Folder/POLICY_STRATEGY_FINAL_REPORT.md

 Scaling 40 → 200 sites therefore means: registry rows, a handful of policy constants, and wider use of the existing passwordless flag.
 No schema change, no new policy machinery.

+**Which codebase.** These mechanisms are split across two repositories: the site registry and its own policy/encoder implementation are in `UpSPA_Extension_User_Study_Version`; the Task 3 detector and Task 6 encoder are in `UpSPA_extension` on `intern/extension`.
+The registry expansion described here targets the study repo, since that is where `supportedSites.ts` lives.
+Section 6.1 documents where the two implementations have diverged and what that means if they are ever unified.

 ## 2. Manual registry vs. automatic detection: division of labor

 We do not choose between them; both exist and get distinct roles.